 Garbage must be in garbage bags, not boxes, and securely tied.
 Garbage should be placed in a trashcan with a lid.
 Cans should not be filled too full, preventing lid to fit securely.
 If a bag is torn or garbage scattered, the garbage will not be picked up.
 Bags should not be filled to the point that they burst when picked up.
 If they burst, we will not be able to pick them up.
 There is a six-bag limit.
 An exception is made on the pickup day immediately following Christmas.

-Cardboard boxes will no longer be picked up because of the excessive amount of manpower hours required to dispose of the cardboard at the Convenience Center.
+Cardboard boxes will not be picked up because of the excessive amount of manpower hours required to dispose of the cardboard at the Convenience Center.